The InfluenceRanking™ Engine: Our Ranking Technology Explained

 The Bootstrapping of Influence

-At its most fundamental level, academic influence is always a relation between person and discipline.
+At its most fundamental, academic influence is always a relation between a person and a discipline.
 Leading figures in the academy trade in ideas, and those ideas become influential for and within particular disciplines.
 Einstein’s accomplishments did not make him influential as such.
 Rather, he contributed to the discipline of physics, and it was within the community of physicists that his work was recognized and even lauded.
 His overall influence therefore emerged out of his discipline-specific influence.

 In assessing influence by discipline for persons, the InfluenceRanking engine avoids making influence a popularity contest.
 The point is not simpy to count the number of mentions a person receives.
 Rather, what is crucial to the InfluenceRanking engine is tracking the intersection of name mentions and discipline mentions, rewarding the proximity of these intersecting mentions, keeping track of relevant connecting hyperlinks and the amount of digital space devoted to the mentions.
 Such intersectional mentions become the “fine grains” that, when cumulated, yield the influence scores that in turn, when suitably normalized, yield a person’s InfluenceRanking vis-a-vis the discipline in question.